-The following maps illustrate the geographic distribution of a large proportion of total TANF recipients in Allegheny County (estimated 80%), provided for general reference.
-Data used to produce these maps represent only TANF recipients who also had a service record with the Allegheny County Department of Human Services (ACDHS) during the period of January 2017 to November 2018.
+The following maps illustrate the geographic distribution of EARN recipients, provided for general reference.
+Data used to produce these maps represent only EARN recipients who received a service during July 1, 2023 though June 30, 2024.
 As such, these data do not represent all Allegheny County residents who received TANF assistance.
-Although these data date back several years, the geographic distribution they illustrate is largely unchanged.